 The ball of the foot is the padded section just before your toes but before the arch rises.
-There are multiple problems that can affect this area of foot, but ball of foot pain occurs when pressure or too much weight is applied to the area.
+It is one of the most used parts of your feet throughout the day and therefore takes on a lot of strain.
+Multiple problems can affect this area of the foot, but ball of foot pain occurs when pressure or too much weight is applied to the area.

 The most common type of ball of foot pain is metatarsalgia.
 This is an overuse condition, most often found in athletes or those who engage in high-impact sports (running and jumping).

 What Causes Ball Of Foot Pain?

 The small nerves in the foot can rub together and cause inflammation around the metatarsal bones in the ball of the foot.
 This is usually caused by intense training and strenuous activity with an increased impact on the area.
 Alternatively, small breaks in the metatarsal bones or anywhere in the forefoot can cause stress fractures and pain in the ball of the foot as the structure of your foot is affected.

 Morton’s Neuroma causes pain in the ball of your foot and can feel like a small stone in your shoe, a sharp pain, pins and needles in the toe box or numbness.
 This is where the tissue around the nerve thickens, but you can get more information here.

 Those who are overweight are naturally more likely to experience foot concerns, including ball of foot pain.
 This is because there is more weight and therefore a greater impact from walking and other activities.

 To prevent foot pain, you should consider losing weight if it is healthy to do so.
 This will relieve the pressure on your foot in these specific locations.
 In addition to this, the use of specialist insoles to provide Ball of foot pain relief in the short term can help you to improve your day-to-day whilst you work on these long-term solutions.
 Though these insoles may not provide complete metatarsalgia relief, they will ensure that you can walk around freely with minimal pain.